Insert-Affiliate/insert-affiliate-js-sdk/README.md

 }
 ```

-**Note:** For most web applications, the automatic URL parameter detection (described above) is the recommended approach.
+**Note:** For most web applications, the automatic URL detection method is recommended and requires no additional setup.

 ## Additional Features